sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - draft-senseml-reference-introduction.md

 - Preprocess documents by correcting layout metadata problems, removing unwanted pages, and more, so that Sensible has a clean, standardized text representation of the document from which to extract structured data in a later step.

-- Use 'methods' to extract document primitives like rows, columns, tables, boxes, checkbox status, and more.
-In methods, you can parse entity types like currencies, dates, addresses, or your custom types.
+- Use "methods" in fields to extract document primitives, like rows, columns, tables, boxes, checkbox status, and more.
+You can also can parse extracted data types like currencies, dates, addresses, or your custom types.

 -  Post-process extracted document data with logical validations you write like `extracted zip code is 5 digits`, computations like concat/split, and more.